ConnectedHumber/Bus-Terminal-Signs/Code/README.md

 # Code

 This folder contains the library code for driving the BUS terminal Signs.

+For example code see [./Examples](./Examples/).

 The code is still under development and lacks comments to aid implementation.
 The code should be placed in a folder inside the Arduino library folder.
 On my Windows machine that's `C:\Users\brian.000\Documents\arduino\libraries\ConnectedHumber`

 At this point in time the code uses bit-banging to send the signals to the panel.
 I intend to include SPI at some point.